nonnex/XPBDNPlugin/XPBDMPlan.md

   - [x] 1.5. **Enhance configuration support**
     - [x] 1.5.1.
 Add initial settings to `DefaultXPBDNPlugin.ini` (e.g., `LogVerbosity`).
     - [x] 1.5.2.
 Read configuration in `XPBDNPlugin.cpp` and log the verbosity setting.
+    - [x] 1.5.3.
+Update `XPBDNPlugin.cpp` to use explicit path to `DefaultXPBDNPlugin.ini` for reliable config loading.
   - [x] 1.6. **Create a simple test scene**
     - [x] 1.6.1.
 Add placeholder `UXPBDNComponent.h/.cpp` with logging in `BeginPlay`.
     - [x] 1.6.2.
 Attach to a test actor in the Editor, verify log output.